mcclellandj/fashion-image-classifier/README.md

 cf. code 'fashion-nmist-classifier.ipynb'

 1. Data preparation involved reshaping input tensors to 'image height x image width x number of image channels' and they are homogeneously scaled down to float values between 0 and 1 and category labels are one binary hot-encoded with values set to float format
-2. Built a simple fully-connected dense layer neural network as a baseline model comprising only one hidden dense layer of 128 units with no use of validation data for monitoring and no hyperparameter tuning or regularisation undertaken
+2. Built a simple fully-connected dense layer neural network as an intelligent baseline model comprising only one hidden dense layer of 128 units with no use of validation data for monitoring and no hyperparameter tuning or regularisation undertaken
 3. Built a low capacity convnet model with only 32,000 parameters and comprising:
     - one 2D convolutional layer followed by one maxpooling layer to reduce the dimensionality ahead of input into the top dense layers
     - 16 filters used in the convolutional layer and a high filter patch size of 7 x 7